jerdog/devex-and-devops-success-revealHugo/content/_index.md

 ---

-### DevEx fits into the DevOps ecosystem
+###

 {{% note %}}
-When we look at DevEx this way, it aligns perfectly with the principles of DevOps, such as continuous integration and continuous deployment.
 A good DevEx facilitates smoother transitions between development and operations, minimizing bottlenecks and enhancing collaboration.
 With proper feedback loops in place, a positive DevEx ensures these loops are efficient and productive, enabling, or enhancing, DevOps principles to take hold within an organization.
 {{% /note %}}

 ---